Improving Falls Response: Equipment, tools & training | James Gough Webinar

 From the insight that James shared with us, it’s clear that when helping the thousands of people who experience a non-injury fall every year, the key to keeping them safe is lifting them from the floor as quickly as possible.
 And to do this, we need to work together and share responsibility.

-Emergency lifting devices such as the Raizer Emergency Lifting Chair, along with falls assessment tools such as ISTUMBLE, can empower care givers to safeguard fallen people from avoidable harm.
+Emergency lifting devices such as the Raizer Emergency Lifting Chair, along with falls assessment tools can empower caregivers to safeguard fallen people from avoidable harm.

-Watch the video to find out more about the Raizer II and how to use it:
+Watch the video to find out more about the Raizer 2 and how to use it:

 Talk to us about improving falls response in your organisation